Athalie: Reception

 Athalie was the victim of opposition from moralists at its creation.
-Represented on the public scene after the death of Madame de Maintenon, it was never part of the most popular plays of Racine, though Voltaire saw it as "perhaps the masterpiece of mankind" and Flaubert's character Monsieur Homais, the pharmacist, in Madame Bovary calls it the most "immortal masterpiece of the French stage," and names one of his daughters Athalie.
-However Homais is a boor and ignoramus so it is not clear what Flaubert's own judgement of the play was.
+Represented on the public scene after the death of Madame de Maintenon, it was never part of the most popular plays of Racine, though Voltaire saw it as "perhaps the masterpiece of mankind", and Flaubert's character Monsieur Homais, the pharmacist, in Madame Bovary calls it the most "immortal masterpiece of the French stage", and names one of his daughters Athalie.

 Adaptation

 The oratorio Athalia by George Frideric Handel, with libretto by Samuel Humphreys, was based on Athalie.